Children ask for hugs, saying they ‘haven’t seen mom or dad for a long time’

 Even though partner congregation Galatia Presbyterian Church is in discernment of whether or not to leave the denomination, they are adamant they will continue to provide First Hispanic with worship and classroom space, budget support and rent-free housing no matter who serves as the church’s pastor.

 “We’re trying to reflect God’s love in our part of the world, that we are better together,” says the Rev. Brett Johnson, Galatia’s pastor.

 “It was very important to us to become a PC(USA) congregation,” adds Martinez.
 “We’ve been established through the will of God.
 We see in this process the fidelity of God.
 We have new challenges, but we are secure in this same God.”

 Misión Presbiteriana Hispana (now First Hispanic Presbyterian Church) was just one of the 1001 new worshiping communities funded by Mission Program Grants (MPG) in 2017.
 Housed in Racial Ethnic and Women’s ministries of the Presbyterian Mission Agency, MPG granted more than $1.6 million last year to 122 new worshiping community projects.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: 1001, 1001 new worshiping communities, 1001 NWC, hispanic, Misión Presbiteriana Hispana, multicultural, new worshiping communities, pcusa, presbyterian

-Ministries: 1001 New Worshiping Communities, Racial Ethnic & Women’s Ministries, Racial and Intercultural Justice Ministries, Mission Program Grants
+Ministries: 1001 New Worshiping Communities, Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice, Mission Program Grants